JulienRamel/andera-screenshot-worker/README.md

 docker-compose up
 ```

-This will start the Base Worker with all environment variables from your `.env` file.
+This will start the Screenshot Worker with all environment variables from your `.env` file.

 > **Do not use `docker run` directly.** The recommended way is to use `docker-compose up` to ensure all dependencies and configuration are handled correctly.